MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/mip-enums-and-structs.md

 Layout for watermarks.

 ### ContentMarkAlignment enum

 Values                         | Descriptions
 --------------------------------|---------------------------------------------
-LEFT            | Content marking is aligned to the left RIGHT            | Content marking is aligned to the right CENTER            | Content marking is centered Alignment for content marks (content header or content footer).
+LEFT            | Content marking is aligned to the left RIGHT            | Content marking is aligned to the right CENTER            | Content marking is centered

+Alignment for content marks (content header or content footer).

 ### AssignmentMethod enum

 Values                         | Descriptions
 --------------------------------|---------------------------------------------
-STANDARD            | [Label](class_mip_label.md) assignment method is standard PRIVILEGED            | [Label](class_mip_label.md) assignment method is privileged AUTO            | [Label](class_mip_label.md) assignment method is automatic The assignment method of the label on the document.
+STANDARD            | [Label](class_mip_label.md) assignment method is standard PRIVILEGED            | [Label](class_mip_label.md) assignment method is privileged AUTO            | [Label](class_mip_label.md) assignment method is automatic

+The assignment method of the label on the document.
 Whether the Assignment of the label was done automatically, standard or as a privileged operation (The equivalent to an administrator operation).

 ### ActionSource enum

 Values                         | Descriptions
 --------------------------------|---------------------------------------------
-MANUAL            | Selected manually by user AUTOMATIC            | Set by policy conditions RECOMMENDED            | Set by user after label was recommended by policy conditions DEFAULT            | Set by default in policy defines what triggered the SetLabel event
+MANUAL            | Selected manually by user AUTOMATIC            | Set by policy conditions RECOMMENDED            | Set by user after label was recommended by policy conditions DEFAULT            | Set by default in policy

+Defines what triggered the SetLabel event

 ### DataState enum

 Values                         | Descriptions
 --------------------------------|---------------------------------------------
-REST            | Inactive data stored physically in databases/file/warehouses MOTION            | Data traversing a network or temporarily residing in computer memory to be read or updated USE            | Active data under constant change stored physically in databases/file/warehouses etc Defines what state of the data is the application acting upon.
+REST            | Inactive data stored physically in databases/file/warehouses MOTION            | Data traversing a network or temporarily residing in computer memory to be read or updated USE            | Active data under constant change stored physically in databases/file/warehouses etc

+Defines what state of the data is the application acting upon.

 ### ContentFormat enum

 Values                         | Descriptions
 --------------------------------|---------------------------------------------
-DEFAULT            | Content format is standard file format EMAIL            | Content format is email format Content format.
+DEFAULT            | Content format is standard file format EMAIL            | Content format is email format

+Content format.

 ### Consent enum

 Values                         | Descriptions
 --------------------------------|---------------------------------------------
 AcceptAlways            | Consent, and remember this decision Accept            | Consent, just one time
 Reject            | Do not consent

 A user's response when consent is requested to connect to a service endpoint.

 ### CacheStorageType enum

 Values                         | Descriptions
 --------------------------------|---------------------------------------------
 InMemory            | In Memory storage
 OnDisk            | On Disk storage
-OnDiskEncrypted            | On Disk storage with encryption (if supported by the platform) Storage type for the caches.
+OnDiskEncrypted            | On Disk storage with encryption (if supported by the platform)

+Storage type for the caches.

 ### ErrorType enum

 Values                         | Descriptions
 --------------------------------|---------------------------------------------
 BAD_INPUT_ERROR            | Caller passed bad input.